ErlenePsyD/ssgweb/erlenepsyd.com/content/pages/about.md

 > I've presented to audiences as large as thousands, and as small as one.
 I recall that we connected well, the attendee and I, and put our time together to good use.

-Family status: Married; Three adult children; Six grandchildren
+Family status: Married; Three adult children; Six grandchildren.